mnot/I-D/draft-nottnick-ietf-decisions.md

 If a small number of partipants indicate support for a proposal and there are no objections, support may be present, but the consensus caller should consider its strength.
 Depending on the nature of the decision, more time or another call for consensus may be necessary.
 Again, "small" is contextual and requires interpretation by the consensus caller.

-If support is indicated for a proposal but there are objections, those objections need to be handled according to {{handling}}.
+If support is indicated for a proposal but there are objections, those objections need to be addressed according to {{handling}}.
 These two evaluations are iterative, not sequential.
 Addressing an objection often alters the proposal, which then needs to be re-checked for support; a revised proposal may attract fresh objections.
-The consensus caller repeats both assessments until the proposal has substantial support with all objections handled.
+The consensus caller repeats both assessments until the proposal has substantial support with all objections addressed.

 When determining support for a technical proposal, a consensus caller MAY give weight to interest by implementers or potential implementers, or lack thereof.

-## Handling Objections {#handling}
+## Addressing Objections {#handling}

 Objections to a proposal are first considered by the consensus caller.
 Trivial and off-topic objections can be discarded outright.
-Objections that have already been handled can be satisfied by a reference to the previously handled objection, so long as they are comparable.
+Objections that have already been addressed can be satisfied by a reference to the previously addressed objection, so long as they are comparable.

 Substantial new objections need to be understood fully by the group.
 This puts a burden on the party making the objection to explain its nature and relevance, and on the group to appreciate and consider it.
-Successful objection handling is characterised by dialogue and introspection by all parties, with the goal of achieving a consensus that produces the best outcome for the Internet's users.
+Successfully addressing an objection is characterised by dialogue and introspection by all parties, with the goal of achieving a consensus that produces the best outcome for the Internet's users.

 If an objection nevertheless persists after full consideration, the consensus caller should make a determination of its disposition.

 A persistent objection has one of two dispositions.
 It is upheld when the consensus caller finds it coherent and on the merits, and not addressed by the group.
 An upheld objection means rough consensus has not been reached for the proposal as it stands; the proposal must be revised, the objection otherwise addressed, or the decision deferred.

-It is discounted when, after full consideration, the consensus caller finds it does not bear on the merits — for instance, it is incoherent, cannot be explained by the person raising it, restates an already-handled objection without new grounds, or has been answered by the group without substantive reply.
+It is discounted when, after full consideration, the consensus caller finds it does not bear on the merits — for instance, it is incoherent, cannot be explained by the person raising it, restates an already-addressed objection without new grounds, or has been answered by the group without substantive reply.
 A discounted objection does not prevent a finding of rough consensus.
 The consensus caller records the disposition and its basis.
 Either determination can be appealed."

-As with other aspects of decision making in the IETF, objection handling can be appealed; see {{Section 6.5 of RFC2026}}.
+As with other aspects of decision making in the IETF, how an objection is addressed can be appealed; see {{Section 6.5 of RFC2026}}.

 # Non-Consensus Decisions {#non-consensus}